abdullah-muhammedd/vite-ejs-ssg/Readme.md

 - Share state via the `GlobalStore` singleton.
 - Run validation to catch mistakes automatically.
 - Build once; deploy static HTML anywhere.

+If you want, I can help generate a Markdown README file you can save and commit.
+Would you like that?